A 'surgery' - the bedrock of British politics

 Sturgeon, first minister of Scotland's devolved government, said on Twitter that she, like dozens of others, would hold a surgery on Friday, "with heavy hearts", after Cox, a lawmaker from Britain's main opposition Labour Party, was shot and stabbed in her northern English electoral district.

-But several lawmakers canceled their meetings, giving only telephone numbers for people to call.
+But several lawmakers cancelled their meetings, giving only telephone numbers for people to call.

 Cox's killing - in daylight on a street just as she arrived at a local library where she was due to hold a surgery - has sent shockwaves through Britain which has seen a sometimes acrimonious campaign ahead of a vote on whether to stay in the European Union next week.